 This Master Plan provides long-range guidance to the City of Dunwoody on park redevelopment, possible land acquisitions for future park space, staffing options, revenue sources and maintenance plans.
 Additionally, the Master Plan includes conceptual site plans for each existing park property.

 DISCUSSION

-Based on discussions and input from the community, the attached Parks and Recreation Master Plan is presented for your review and discussion.
-Staff intends to take all feedback from Council and revise the plan to a final version.
+Based on discussions and input from City Council, the attached Parks, Recreation and Open Space Master Plan has been finalized and is presented for your adoption.

 REQUEST